njlane314/searchingforstrangeness/README.md

 3. Modify the `fcl` file to change selection criteria
 4. Adjust resource requirements based on job needs

-Most common changes would be:
-- Switching the signature type in the FHiCL config
-- Changing the input dataset
-- Updating the output directory path\
 ## Building the Project

 1. **Set up the environment:**